The Complete Guide to Getting a Modular Home Loan in 2025

 Pre-approval defines your budget and signals to builders that you’re serious.
 Use our free mortgage calculator to estimate monthly payments.

-It clarifies your financial limits and accelerates the loan process, giving you a head start.
+It clarifies your financial limits and can accelerate the loan process, giving you a head start.

 Step 2: Secure Land & Choose a Builder

 Your modular home needs land, whether you own it or plan to finance it.
 Land equity can reduce your upfront costs.
-Learn more in our guide on using land equity.
+Learn more in our guide on use land equity to finance a modular home.

 Land Status Loan Benefit